 Instead of investing in all projects that offer high profits, capital rationing only allows for selecting the projects with the highest estimated returns on investment.
 But the efficient markets theory holds that it is virtually impossible, over time, to continually select superior investments that significantly outperform others.
 Capital rationing may, in fact, expose an investor to greater risk by failing to hold a diversified investment portfolio.

-We hope you have enjoyed reading CFI’s guide to Capital Rationing.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide to Capital Rationing.
 To keep advancing your career, the additional CFI resources below will be useful: